stonepros/stone/doc/releases/firefly.rst

 * See notes above.

-* The 'ceph -s' or 'ceph status' command's 'num_in_osds' field in the JSON and XML output has been changed from a string to an int.
+* The 'stone -s' or 'stone status' command's 'num_in_osds' field in the JSON and XML output has been changed from a string to an int.

-* The recently added 'ceph mds set allow_new_snaps' command's syntax has changed slightly; it is now 'ceph mds set allow_new_snaps true'.
+* The recently added 'stone mds set allow_new_snaps' command's syntax has changed slightly; it is now 'stone mds set allow_new_snaps true'.
   The 'unset' command has been removed; instead, set the value to 'false'.